 Final verdict: if you’re looking for an extremely lightweight desktop browser that delivers what it promises, you shouldn’t miss out on Slimjet.

-Another Chromium-based browser, UR browser repeats the advantages of Slimjet with similar support for Google Chrome extensions.
+Another Chromium-based option, UR browser, repeats the advantages of Slimjet with similar support for Google Chrome extensions.
 You get the choice of installing the browser’s VPN feature and 3D parallax wallpapers or keeping the interface minimal.
 The files download very quickly by splitting into smaller parts, and you will find much less lag while the page is loading.

 What separates UR browser from others is its support for enhanced levels of privacy.
 With three modes including “high privacy,” “medium privacy,” and “low privacy,” the privacy controls are very similar to the Microsoft Edge Chromium version.